IchiharaJp/Web-Browser-Game/README.md

 # Web-Browser-Game
-A simple easy game web game using Phaser 3
+A simple easy game web game using Phaser 3 and JavaScript